 Bradley Arant Boult Cummings will award two scholarships to two deserving students.
 A scholarship (up to $10,000) will be awarded to a student in his or her second year of law school, and a scholarship (up to $5,000) will be awarded to a student in his or her first year of law school.
 These scholarships will be available to law students attending ABA accredited law schools in the United States.
 The scholarships will be paid directly to the students or to their law schools.

-The deadline for applying for the scholarships is September15, 2014
+The deadline for applying for the scholarship is March 15, 2016 for first-year law students.

 Student interested in applying for the scholarship should submit: